-You may choose to share any information, photographs or other content that you voluntarily submit to the Site or App either on public forums and public areas of the Site or App or within your private network (meaning other users you have invited or accepted as members of your closed network).
+When registering a personal account, you may choose to share any information, photographs or other content that you voluntarily submit to the Site or App either on public forums and public areas of the Site or App or within your private network (meaning other users you have invited or accepted as members of your closed network).
 Your profile information will be made public by default, but you may disable this in your privacy settings.
 Any data you submit to your profile will become available and viewable by the public and/or by other users as controlled by any applicable privacy settings that you define.
 To change your privacy settings on the Site or App, please visit the settings page once logged into your account.
 Once you have shared your content or made it public, that content may be re-shared by others.

 7. International Transfers

 We will ensure that your personal data is processed lawfully, fairly, and transparently and that it will only be processed if at least one of the following bases applies:

 Under the GDPR, you have the right to:

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights) unless your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 You have the right to ask us not to process your personal data for marketing purposes.
 We will get your express opt-in consent before we use your data for such purposes or share your personal data with any third parties for such purposes, but you can exercise your right to prevent such processing by contacting us at the Company Address, via email at email@example.com, or by unsubscribing using the links contained in the marketing emails.